 - Spicy Salsa Verde: If you are a huge fan of fiery heat, I recommend leaving all the seeds and ribs in the chili peppers!
 As well, you can add a serrano pepper or two for even more heat!

-How to use salsa verde?
+How to use tomatillo salsa?

 Salsa verde is a bright, versatile sauce that tastes delicious with everything!
 The most common way to enjoy green tomatillo salsa is with a bag of salty, crunchy tortilla chips.
-However, this green sauce is more than just a dip for chips!
+However, this tomatillo sauce is more than just a dip for chips!
 It’s also a great way to liven up boring, bland dishes and it tastes absolutely magical with just about everything!

 14 delicious ways to use green sauce